grafo3a/europascigame/README.md

 Technical aspects
 -----------------
-The main technologies used in the project are: Java 8, Spring Boot 2.5, WebSockets, Spring Data JPA, H2 Database (in memory)/PostgreSQL (in cloud), JUnit 5, Maven, HTML, CSS & BootStrap, JavaScript & JQuery.
+The main technologies used in the project are:
+Java 8,
+Spring Boot 2.5,
+Spring Data JPA,
+WebSockets,
+H2 Database (in memory),
+HTML,
+CSS & BootStrap,
+JavaScript & JQuery,
+JUnit 5,
+Maven.